semgrep/bento/README.md

 $ bento --agree --email <YOUR_EMAIL> check --comparison archive
 ```

-The `--comparison archive` flag will surface issues that have not been added to the archive using `bento archive`; this behaviour differs from Bento running locally on staged files.
+The `--comparison archive` flag will surface issues that haven’t been added to the archive using `bento archive`; this behaviour differs from Bento running locally on staged files.

 If you use CircleCI, the above commands become: